phyoww/private_ec2_traffic_toward_internet_via_nat_and_aws_network_firewall/README.md

 3. Change permission > chmod 400 testkeypair.pem
 4. SSH to private EC2 via public EC2

-## STEP - 4 FQDN Firewall rule : workaround solution Lambda stack script is a YAML file format, FQDN (doains) that are resolved by the Lambda function and updating a Network Firewall rule variable with the result of the DNS qery.
+## STEP - 4 FQDN Firewall rule : workaround solution Lambda stack script is a YAML file format, FQDN (domains) that are resolved by the Lambda function and updating a Network Firewall rule variable with the result of the DNS qery.
 1. Upload "LambdaFirewallRule.yml" file to cloudformation with aws console access.
 2. Create stack > "upload a template file "
 3. Lambda rule created at > VPC dashboard > " Network Firewall rule group "